calbach/api-client-javascript/README.md

 ## Getting started

-There are 2 code files in this repository: `index.html` and `googlegenomics.jquery.js` You can open `index.html` in your browser directly, but the javascript APIs won't work unless the HTML is hosted somewhere.
+There are html and js files in this repository.
+You can open the `index.html` files in your browser directly, but the javascript APIs won't work unless the HTML is hosted somewhere.
 (The Bootstrap css won't load from a `file://` prefix either)

 To run a simple HTTP server locally, you can use python: